Software-in-the-loop approach in rapid control prototyping

 Simulation

 In this application note we can see the behavior of the PI controller.
-Also, we can compare the controller from Simulink and the controller implemented using the Signal Processing library.
-The figures below show how the controller reacts during a simple transition to the "On" state.
+Also, we can compare the controller from Simulink and the controller implemented using Signal Processing components.
+Figure 4 and Figure 5 show how the controller reacts during a simple transition to the "On" state.
 We can see that there is no difference between these two approaches.
 Output power in both scenarios is 120 W.

 Files | |